LaunchCategory

 Domain names are unique — only one entity or person can use a particular domain at a time.

-Most domain names purchased for business use include the business name, as in the BBC example.
+Most domain names purchased for business use include the business name, as in the Amazon example.

-A website is a collection of digital files stored on a server.
+A website, on the other hand, is a collection of digital files stored on a web hosting server.
 These files can be accessed by typing the related domain name into a browser.

 You may also like: What is a website - definition with examples